-Public transportation on Shabbat in Israel:
+Public transportation on Shabbat in Israel

 Shabbat is the holy day of the week for the Jewish people.
 It begins on Friday evening and ends on Saturday night.
 According to the Jewish religious laws, you cannot ride or drive a vehicle during Shabbat.
 Israel is a Jewish democracy.
 That’s why most public transportation does not operate on Shabbat.

-The Rav Kav, Israel’s public transportation card:
+The Rav Kav, Israel's public transport card

 Where can you get the Rav Kav?

 Are you landing at Ben Gurion Airport?
-If so, you can get the card at the Public Transportation Service Center in the airport.
+If so, you can get the card at the Public Transportation Service Center at the airport.
 It’s located in the Arrivals Hall.
 The service center is open Sundays to Thursdays from 8 AM to 1 PM and from 1:30 PM to 6 PM.

 If you’re landing at Ramon Airport, there’s supposed to be a service center there, too.
 And if you can’t make it to any of those centers, you can get the card at any service center in the main cities or central bus stations.
 Tourists can pick up a special Rav Kav for tourists at Abraham Hostel in Jerusalem or Tel Aviv.
 Read more about this Rav Kav here.